What We Like About SEMRush?

 4. Find specific words in Beginnings And Endings

-You can choose to find keywords that contains a specific word either in the beginner or ending or both.
+You can choose to find keywords that contain a specific word either in the beginner or ending or both.
 Here’s the combination that works with the “filter” tab:

 Use this combination to find the specific word at the end:

-Alternatively, if you choose to exclude specific words in the beginnings and endings of your keywords, you can do it this way:
+Alternatively, if you choose to exclude specific words in the beginnings and endings of your keywords, you can do it this way.
+Then check the Estimated traffic and Average positions:

 5. Get Keywords with a specified Monthly search volume